mstricker13/CBEN/README.md

 # CBEN
 Code &amp; and Dataset for our publication CBEN -- A Multimodal Machine Learning Dataset for Cloud Robust Remote Sensing Image Understanding.
-Dataset is available here: TODO
+Dataset is available here: TODO (currently being uploaded)

 Code has been adapted from [Wang, Yi, et al. "SSL4EO-S12: A large-scale multimodal, multitemporal dataset for self-supervised learning in Earth observation [Software and Data Sets]."
 IEEE Geoscience and Remote Sensing Magazine 11.3 (2023): 98-106.](https://github.com/zhu-xlab/SSL4EO-S12?tab=readme-ov-file)

 ## Dataset

-Code to run the dataset can be found at:
+Code to run the dataset can be found at: `data_processor/create_cloudy_ben.py`

 ## SSL

-Code to run the self supervised learning part is here:
+Code to run the self supervised learning part is here: `exp\ssl_cloud\proof_of_benefit\backbones`, where each file corresponds to the respective SSL method.

 ## Downstream

-Code to run the finetuning downstream part is here:
+Code to run the finetuning downstream part is here: `exp\ssl_cloud\proof_of_benefit\backbones`, where each file corresponds to the respective SSL method.